Alhassan Yakmut: Career

 and in 2010 Acting Director Sports, Planning, Research and Documentation Department, National Sports Commission, Nigeria.

-In the 2012 he obtained an Intermediate Olympics Committee (IOC) Advance Diploma in Sports and Administration.
+In 2012, he obtained an Intermediate Olympics Committee (IOC) Advance Diploma in Sports and Administration.

 Since 2016, Al-Hassan has been a Fellow of the Institute of Corporate Administration, and from 1 May 2015, a member of the Commonwealth Advisory Body on Sports.

-In April 2015 Yakmut was appointed Director General, National Sports Commission by then President Goodluck Jonathan, after for the former Director General, Gbenga Elegbeleye, was removed.
+In April 2015, Yakmut was appointed Director General, National Sports Commission by then President Goodluck Jonathan, after for the former Director General, Gbenga Elegbeleye, was removed.

 Under Yakmut's tenure as Director General of the National Sports Commission, Nigerian sports made great progress, finishing second at the 2015 African Games in Congo Brazzaville.
 Four years earlier in Maputo, Team Nigeria could only place third behind South Africa and Egypt at the end of the 10th All Africa Games.

-Since 3 March 2016 Alhassan has been the Director of Special Duties in the Ministry of Niger Delta Affairs.
+Since 3 March 2016, Alhassan has been the Director of Special Duties in the Ministry of Niger Delta Affairs.